NatiDeme/movies-rater/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to [Microverse](https://bit.ly/MicroverseTN) for giving me this project to work on
-- Inspiration
-- etc

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) licensed.